Incuriously.

 You don't want these emails.

 One unsolicited fact each morning.
-2.4 million inboxes invaded daily.
+24 thousand inboxes invaded daily.
 Unsubscribe anytime.
 You won't.

 No spam.
 Just facts you never asked for.